-However, since no specific legislative measures aimed at the problem of desertification have been issued so far, Legislative Decree 152/06, Part 3, "Regulations for protecting soil, combating desertification, protecting waters from pollution and managing water resources" refers to this problem.
-Furthermore, the Prime Minister's Decree dated 26/09/97 established a National Committee to Combat Drought and Desertification, at the Ministry of the Environment, Protection of Land and Sea.
+However, since no specific legislative measures aimed at the problem of desertification have been issued so far, Legislative Decree 152/06, Part 3 indirectly refers to this problem as well as the planning and implementation of contrast action in charge of regions and authorities of the Basin.
+In the last few years, the Ministry for the Environment, Land and Sea has allocated financial resources to the regions that were particularly affected.
 This is an institutional organism composed of representatives of ministries, public institutions, research bodies and organizations that are institutionally involved in activities aimed at combating desertification.